Data Communications and Networking

 |ITC 6030||3 Quarter Hours|

 |Description||Introduces the basic concepts of computer systems and networks.
 Covers operating system services, file systems, resource management, synchronization, the concept of a process, and process cooperation and interference.
 Introduces networks, including network architectures, network protocols, and communication paradigms (point-to-point, multicast/broadcast, and connectionless vs. connection-oriented).
-Examples from real operating systems and networks (Unix, Linux, Windows, TCP/IP, and Ethernet) are used to reinforce the concepts.|
+Uses examples from real operating systems and networks (Unix, Linux, Windows, TCP/IP, and Ethernet) to reinforce the concepts.|

 Course SectionsThere are no current sections scheduled for this course.
 Undergraduate course numbers changed beginning with the Fall 2016 term.
 Please make sure you are using the current course number.